vinod810/ChessDNN/README.md

 ## Getting Started
 * Clone the repository to your computer
 * Set up the conda environment using the environment.yml file
-  * Build DNN model (optional).
+* Build DNN model (**optional**).
 Note: You may skip this step and use the prebuilt model/model.keras
   * Download the most recent chess games files from https://database.lichess.org/ in pgn.zst format
   * Convert the pgn.zst files into multiple (about 100) one-hot encoded files by running the command 'python prepare_data.py filename.pgn.zst'.
 Note: the conversion will take 2 to 3 days to complete.
-    * Generate the DNN model by running the command 'python build_model.py'
+  * Generate the DNN model by running the command 'python build_model.py'.
+Model gneration will take couple of hours to complete.
 * Test the DNN position evaluation (optional).
 Run the command 'python predict_score.py'
 * Test the best move generation (optional).
 Run the command 'python best_move.py'

 ## Executing program
 * You can play against this chess program using PyChess GUI.